Are there free ways to make money online?

 Yahoo!
 Contributor Network: (Unfortunately, YCN has been discontinued) This website encourages sharing among users and contributors will be compensated with cash by Yahoo!
 The shared content can cover written articles, photos, and videos.
 Take note that the content could be published on other Yahoo! sites.

-Postloop: You make money here by dispensing informative blog and forum posts.
+- Postloop: You make money here by posting on forums and blogs.

 Paid to Click